 There at the end of it I quit cursing.
 I quit drinking.
 I quit cheating people while swapping things.
 I quit being mean to people.
 Deep inside me I was strangely fragile and somehow broken.
 I got as tender and helpless as a tiny child and I would sometimes cry right there in church!
 It did not help.
 I was used to working out our living and paying our own way.
 BUT:

 I did not have a thing God wanted, nothing!
 I wanted saved so bad I could taste it but only God could do that.
 I could not be good enough to deserve salvation.
-I did not have anything valuable enough to
+I did not have anything valuable enough to trade for salvation.

 NOTE #1: The seven numbered steps below are a comparison between the 7 steps of the Old Testament Physical Blood Covenant and the 7 steps of the New Testament Spiritual Grace Covenant.
 (Heb.9:23 Keyword: PATTERNS: defined: Strong’s #5262: an exhibit for imitation or warning example/ensample adumbration.
 Dictionary: Adumbration is defined: presage, portend, foretell, prophesy, predict, foreshadow.